JosephParayil/ParayilMetric/README.md

 So, if QL outperforms DQN at small environment complexities, but DQN outperforms QL at larger environment complexities, there must exist a point in terms of environment complexity at which these two models converge.
 This is how my investigation of obtaining PC graphs began. <br>
-I invented the Parayil Metric and an elegantly efficient method to overcome several fundamental challenges and construct a PC graph for any machine learning model. <br>
+I invented the Parayil Metric and an elegantly efficient method to overcome several fundamental challenges and construct a PC graph for any machine learning model.<br>

 Unfortunately, due to computational time constraints, I was not able to actualize the PC graph for QL and DQN just yet.
-This is because, although my invented methodology is very efficient, the very nature of evaluating machine learning performance means that I would have to run many (a hundred or so) repetitive trials of the machine learning training process, which quickly adds up. <br>
+This is because, although my invented methodology is very efficient, the very nature of evaluating machine learning performance means that I would have to run thousands of repetitive trials of the machine learning training process, which would require astronomical run-times.<br>

 I was, however, able to obtain the Parayil Metrics for both QL and DQN on the FrozenLake 4x4 environment only.
-The Parayil Metric of QL was approximately 55 times greater than that of DQN (as I mentioned earlier), which is an extreme difference.
+The Parayil Metric of QL was approximately 55 times greater than that of DQN (as I mentioned earlier), which is an extreme difference. <br>

+<h3>Future plans</h3>
+This research project is actively on-going.
+To finally compute a PC graph for the QL vs DQN comparison, I would need to obtain better computational resources.
+When conditions permit, I would have to procure and use cloud resources to concurrently run multiple (likely in the dozens) experiment instances to divide and hasten total run-time.